History of New York City: 1978–present

 New York's population reached an all-time high in the 2000 census; according to census estimates since 2000, the city has continued to grow, including rapid growth in the most urbanized borough, Manhattan.
 During this period, New York City was a site of the September 11 attacks of 2001; 2,606 people who were in the towers and in the surrounding area were killed by a terrorist attack on the World Trade Center, an event considered highly traumatic for the city but which did not stop the city's rapid regrowth.
 On November 3, 2014, One World Trade Center opened on the site of the attack.

 Michael Bloomberg became mayor in 2002.
 The Occupy Wall Street protest movement happened in New York City in 2011.
 Hurricane Sandy brought a destructive storm surge to New York in the evening of October 29, 2012, flooding numerous streets, tunnels, and subway lines in Lower Manhattan.
 It flooded low-lying areas of Brooklyn, Queens, and Staten Island.
 Electrical power was lost in many parts of the city and its suburbs.

 Bill de Blasio became mayor in 2014.
 Despite efforts to promote equity, the racial achievement gap in New York City's public schools widened during his time in office.
 While the administration invested in programs to address homelessness, the number of homeless individuals remained high and was a consistent point of criticism.
 De Blasio had a strained relationship with the city's police unions, particularly in the wake of protests against police brutality.
 His signature achievement was providing free, full-day pre-kindergarten to all of the city's four-year-olds.
 De Blasio set ambitious goals for creating and preserving affordable housing units through his "Housing New York" plan.
 De Blasio implemented various programs aimed at addressing inequalities in the public school system, including expanding access to computer science, AP classes, and college access programs in all high schools.

 The city went into lockdown in March 2020 amidst the first wave of the COVID-19 pandemic.
 As of December 2021, New York City had experienced the most deaths of any locality in the coronavirus pandemic in New York state, which itself has the highest number of confirmed coronavirus cases of any state in the United States.
 During the first wave, one-third of total known U.S. cases were in New York City.

 Eric Adams became mayor in 2022.
 In 2024, Adams became the first New York City mayor to be indicted on criminal charges.
 He has been federally charged with corruption and bribery.

+Zohran Mamdani became the first Muslim and Asian American mayor of New York City in 2026.
+Mamdani won an upset victory in the 2025 Democratic mayoral primary against Governor Andrew Cuomo, and was elected in the 2025 mayoral race against Cuomo and Republican nominee Curtis Sliwa.